hooroo/sqs-worker/README.md

 ### Processing messages on Queues via Workers

 Workers are used for processing SQS messages from a specific queue.
-Workers should be added to the `app/workers' folder and be named with a suffix of `_worker.rb` so that they can be automcatically picked up by the worker manager ready to process messages.
+Workers should be added to the `app/workers' folder and be named with a suffix of `_worker.rb` so that they can be automatically picked up by the worker manager ready to process messages.

 Eg: A worker named `app/workers/things_to_do_worker.rb'.